Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 cray ims images update bbe0e9eb-fa8f-4896-9f54-95dbd26de9bb --metadata-operation remove --metadata-key sbps-project
 ```

 **Note #1:** Please make sure to `untag` an image only with unused images.
-Untagging in-use images will stop the content projection by SBPS Marshal agent which may lead to any kind of failures with compute / UAN nodes.
+Untagging in-use images will stop the content projection by SBPS Marshal agent which may lead to any kind of failures with compute/UAN nodes.

-**Note #2:** As mentioned in `Image tagging` step, `rootfs` are tagged automatically by BOS, for untagging an image, we need to use above `craycli`
+**Note #2:** As mentioned in the `Image tagging` step, `rootfs` is tagged automatically by BOS, for untagging an image,
-utility of IMS as untagging of an image is not supported by BOS.
+we need to use above `craycli` utility of IMS as untagging of an image is not supported by BOS.

 ### Steps to boot compute/ UAN node